CompassSecurity/Just-ANother-Enabler/README.md

 ![Main Window](Screenshots/Window.png)

 ## Why Jane
-There are several other applications with somewhat similar capabilities (`Enabler`, `Enable!`, `Windows Enabler`, `Daanav Enabler`, `Spy++`, ... you name it).
-However, during one of our penetration tests, we encountered an application where these tools proved ineffective: The application under test was re-rendering GUI elements as soon as the focus was received and all previously performed manipulations were invalidated.
-Neither did defined shortcuts work to enable windows.
-Therefore, the need for Just ANother Enabler with a delay functionality was born.
 * Single executable
 * Open source
 * Delayed execution of actions

+There are several other applications with somewhat similar capabilities (`Enabler`, `Enable!`, `Windows Enabler`, `Daanav Enabler`, `Spy++`, ... you name it).
+During one of our penetration tests, we encountered an application where these tools proved ineffective: The application under test was re-rendering GUI elements as soon as the focus was received and all previously performed manipulations were invalidated.
+Neither did defined shortcuts work in the scenario.
+Therefore, the need for Just ANother Enabler with a delay functionality was born.

 ## Compile Instructions
 Jane is written using C# 8.0 features.
 To easily compile this project, use Visual Studio 2019.